Last Updated on March 2, 2025

 This occurs in the cancellous bone when an excessive axial load compresses the bone beyond its limits.
 It typically occurs in the vertebral bodies.

 If bone fragments stay together maintaining structural alignment of the bone, it is called an undisplaced fracture.
 A hairline fracture is an example of an undisplaced fracture.
+However, the fragments of the bone may move from their original position resulting in the separation of the fragments.
+Such a fracture is called a displaced fracture.

-Incomplete and Complete Fractures
+Incomplete Fractures – Torus and Greenstick Fractures

 An incomplete fracture is one where the fracture has not involved the bony cortex on all sides.
 Torus fractures and greenstick fractures are examples of incomplete fractures.